scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### Selection of PCBs to Propagate {#selection}

-As an AS receives a series of intra-ISD or core PCBs, it MUST select the PCBs it will use to continue beaconing.
+As an AS receives a series of intra-ISD or core PCBs, it MUST select the PCBs that it will propagate further.
 Each AS specifies a local policy on the basis of which PCBs are evaluated, selected, or eliminated.
 The selection process can inspect and compare the properties of the candidate PCBs (e.g., length, disjointness across different paths, age, expiration time) and/or take into account which PCBs have been propagated in the past.

 Naturally, an AS's policy selects PCBs corresponding to paths that are commercially or otherwise operationally viable.